 • Logs by filter over a block range (nodes typically index logs, but queries are range-based).

-What nodes cannot answer via standard JSON-RPC
+What the node cannot answer

-UTXO chains :
+UTXO chains

 • All transactions for a given address or xpub without scanning all blocks.